grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 When you are ready for other people to review your work, perform the following tasks:

 1. Add your changes, which prepares your content for the next commit.
-1. Commit your changes.
+2. Commit your changes.
-1. Push your changes to Github.
+3. Push your changes to Github.
-1. Create a PR in Github.
+4. Create a PR in Github.
+5. When writing the description for your PR, use [GitHub keywords](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/using-keywords-in-issues-and-pull-requests#linking-a-pull-request-to-an-issue) for example, "Fixes issue #1234", to link your pull request to the issue and take advantage of GitHub automation for status updates and closing resolved issues.
-1. Add the `type/docs` label.
+6. Add the `type/docs` label.
+The docs squad uses this label to track documentation work.

    The docs build system automatically conducts a series of tests to ensure that the content doesn't conflict with other content in the docs repository.